NFTs are blowing up the digital art and collectibles worlds. Here’s how they work.

-Twitter founder Jack Dorsey sold his first tweet for more than $2 million.
+Twitter founder Jack Dorsey wants to sell you (or someone a lot richer than you) his first tweet.
 NFL star Rob Gronkowski would like for you to purchase his most notable Super Bowl moments.
-A guy named Beeple sold quirky digital illustrations for almost $70 million through one of the world’s largest auction houses.
 Before non-fungible tokens (NFTs) came along, these statements wouldn’t have made any sense.
 Now, however, the digital art and collectibles market has started to explode thanks to the blockchain.
 These NFTs give creators and investors the ability to sell and buy exclusively digital objects that range from weird 3D videos to songs and everything in between.
 But, before you go trying to start your career slinging NFTs, you have to know how they work.
 Here are some answers to common questions.

 So, what’s an NFT again?